hashgraph/hedera-mirror-node/README.md

 All database scripts reside in `src/main/resources/postgres`.

 `postgresInit.sql` should be used to initialise the database and owner.
-Please edit the file with usernames, passwords, etc... you wish to use.
+- Edit the file with usernames, passwords, etc... you wish to use.
+- Run the script as a DB admin user: `psql postgres -f src/main/resources/postgres/postgresInit.sql`

 Then flyway should be used to build the initial set of tables, and apply any changes.
 Those are determined by files names `Vx.x__`.
 Note: The `Vx.x` scripts use variables which you should set prior to running the scripts.